MagicSenten/Simul-Translation/README.md

-# 📝 Simultanous Translation CZ → EN
+# 📝 Simultaneous Translation CZ → EN

 ### Simul-Translation is a research-oriented toolkit for text-to-text Simultaneous Machine Translation (SimulMT) with support for dataset preparation, model training, fine-tuning, evaluation, and visualization.
 It includes modular components for alignment-based policies, local agreement strategies, and output analysis.
 #### The main script `main.py` allows you to run model evaluation experiments with different configurations.
 It supports various command-line arguments to customize the behavior of the script.